 Programs in geography.
-Presently, courses in geography are offered as electives for students who wish to broaden their social science knowledge through the study of human ecology and locational analysis.
+Programs and courses in geography are offered as electives for students who wish to broaden their social science knowledge through the study of human ecology and locational analysis.
 A minor concentration in geography requires Geography 101, 210, 220, Geology 100, and Environmental Studies 201, plus an additional course approved by the adviser.
+This is the appropriate minor for secondary teacher education.

 Programs in environmental studies.
 Courses in environmental studies are offered to those students interested in studying a broad range of environmental problems and issues at the local, national, and global levels.
 Because the study of such issues is truly interdisciplinary in scope, environmental studies courses are suitable for students from the humanities, the social sciences, and the natural sciences.
 They may be taken singly as electives to enrich a program of study or as a supplementary concentration to a major.
-The supplementary concentration consists of three required courses, Environmental Studies 201, 202, and 395; two courses chosen with the approval of the program adviser from among: Biology 216 or 222, 240S, 351, Chemistry 110, Environmental Studies 385, Economics 232, Geography 101, 201, Geology 100 or 103 or 105, 311, Sociology 308, or approved interim courses; and one additional elective approved by the adviser.
+The supplementary concentration consists of three required courses, Environmental Studies 201, 202, and 395; two courses chosen with the approval of the program adviser from among: Biology 216 or 222, 240S, 351, Chemistry 110, Environmental Studies 385, Economics 332, Geography 101, 210, Geology 100 or 103 or 105, 311, Sociology 308, or approved interim courses; and one additional elective approved by the adviser.